Moving Photos Of Protests & Grief Around The World For Black Lives Matter & Dallas

-Mourners took to the streets in cities around the U.S. this week to protest and grieve the deaths of three separate shootings in the span of just three days.
+Mourners took to the streets in cities around the country this week to protest and grieve the deaths of three separate shootings in the span of just three days.

 And in Dallas, a demonstration over the deaths of both men turned to tragedy again when a shooter opened fire on the crowd, apparently targeting police officers.
 Before he was killed by police, the shooter told negotiators that he was upset by recent events and wanted to strike back at law enforcement.